apigee/apigee-devportal-kickstart-drupal/README.md

 Full documentation is up on the [Drupal.org Apigee Developer Portal Kickstart profile documentation page](https://www.drupal.org/docs/8/modules/apigee-developer-portal-kickstart).

+## Upgrade from Drupal 9 to Drupal 10

+Refer the [documentation](https://www.drupal.org/docs/contributed-modules/apigee-developer-portal-kickstart/upgrade-from-drupal-9-to-drupal-10) for upgrading from Drupal 9 to Drupal 10.

 ## Issues, questions and feedback

 We encourage anyone with feedback, questions or issues to put in an issue into